-The spin decomposition of nucleons provides a critical window for testing detailed predictions of Quantum Chromodynamics (QCD) for the internal quark and gluon structure of hadrons.
+The study of the individual contributions to the nucleon spin provides a critical window for testing detailed predictions of QCD for the internal quark and gluon structure of hadrons.
 Fundamental spin predictions can be tested experimentally to high precision, particularly in measurements of deep inelastic scattering (DIS) of polarized leptons on polarized proton and nuclear targets.

 The spin of the nucleons was initially thought to originate simply from the spin of the constituent quarks, based on intuition from the parton model.
 However, experiments have shown that this expectation was incorrect.
 It is now clear that nucleon spin physics is much more complex, involving quark and gluon orbital angular momenta (OAM) as well as gluon spin and sea-quark contributions.
-Contributions to the nucleon spin in fact originate from the nonperturbative dynamics associated with color confinement as well as from perturbative (pQCD) evolution.
-Thus, nucleon spin structure has become an active aspect of QCD research, incorporating important theoretical advances such as the development of generalized parton distributions (GPD) and transverse momentum distributions (TMD).
+Contributions to the nucleon spin, in fact, originate from the nonperturbative dynamics associated with color confinement as well as from perturbative (pQCD) evolution.
+Thus, nucleon spin structure has become an active aspect of QCD research, incorporating important theoretical advances such as the development of GPD and TMD.

 Fundamental sum rules, such as the Bjorken sum rule for polarized DIS or the Drell-Hearn-Gerasimov sum rule for polarized photoabsorption cross sections, constrain critically the spin structure.
-In addition, elastic lepton-nucleon scattering and other exclusive processes also determine important aspects of nucleon spin dynamics.
+In addition, elastic lepton-nucleon scattering and other exclusive processes, e.g. Deeply Virtual Compton Scattering (DVCS), also determine important aspects of nucleon spin dynamics.
 This has led to a vigorous theoretical and experimental program to obtain an effective hadronic description of the strong force in terms of the basic quark and gluon fields of QCD.

-The theoretical program for determining the spin structure of hadrons has benefited from advances in lattice gauge theory simulations of QCD and the recent development of light-front holographic QCD ideas based on the AdS/CFT (or gauge/gravity) correspondence (Section 4.4), an approach to hadron structure based on the holographic embedding of light-front dynamics in a higher dimensional gravity theory, together with the constraints imposed by the underlying superconformal algebraic structure.
+Furthermore, the theoretical program for determining the spin structure of hadrons has benefited from advances in lattice gauge theory simulations of QCD and the recent development of light-front holographic QCD ideas based on the AdS/CFT correspondence, an approach to hadron structure based on the holographic embedding of light-front dynamics in a higher dimensional gravity theory, together with the constraints imposed by the underlying superconformal algebraic structure.
 This novel approach to nonperturbative QCD and color confinement has provided a well-founded semiclassical approximation to QCD.
 QCD-based models of the nucleon spin and dynamics must also successfully account for the observed spectroscopy of hadrons.
-Analytic calculations of the hadron spectrum, a long-sought goal, are now being carried out using Lorentz frame-independent light-front holographic methods (Section 7).
+Analytic calculations of the hadron spectrum, a long-sought goal, are now being carried out using Lorentz frame-independent light-front holographic methods.

 We begin this review by discussing why nucleon spin structure has become a central topic of hadron physics (Section 2).
-The goal of this introduction is to engage non-specialist reader by providing a phenomenological description of nucleon structure in general and its spin structure in particular.
+The goal of this introduction is to engage the non-specialist reader by providing a phenomenological description of nucleon structure in general and its spin structure in particular.